multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 More technical details on network connectivity to these servers are available [below](#system_configurations).

-CernVM-FS was explicitly configured to only use on of these servers, via the `CVMFS_SERVER_URL` and/or `CVMFS_HTTP_PROXY` [client configuration settings](https://cvmfs.readthedocs.io/en/stable/apx-parameters.html#client-parameters).
+CernVM-FS was explicitly configured to only use one of these servers, via the `CVMFS_SERVER_URL` and/or `CVMFS_HTTP_PROXY` [client configuration settings](https://cvmfs.readthedocs.io/en/stable/apx-parameters.html#client-parameters).